th3pi/Project-Martian/README.md

 - Spaceship passes storage
 - Earth/Martian Issued - Intergalactic passport storage [No support for Proxima B issued passports yet]
 - Access to Bank of Mars
---Send Credits to anyone anywhere on the universe --Manage your finances
+  - Send Credits to anyone anywhere on the universe
+  - Manage your finances
 - Access to MarsHub
---Post your non-original pictures of our beautiful planet --Post about what is on your mind
+  - Post your non-original pictures of our beautiful planet
+  - Post about what is on your mind
---Showoff your new ship
+  - Showoff your new ship
 - Access to MarsComm
---Chat with your friends from galaxies far far away from the comfy of your assigned habitat.
+  - Chat with your friends from galaxies far far away from the comfy of your assigned habitat.
 [Note: Due to ongoing conflict of UNTSS(United Nations of the Solar System) all sorts of communication through the app with Kepler-22b has been suspended for the forseeable future]

 #

 **Glimpse Into the app**

 ![](https://i.imgur.com/A7V2fQw.png)

-###Credits
+### Credits
 This app is being worked on by our Supreme Leader - Tanjim